esamattis/redux-hooks/README.md

 Without the dependencies array the state is mapped always when the component renders.

-Unlike in useMemo hook the depencencies array is spread to the mapping function so you can share selectors with multiple components easily.
+Unlike in the useMemo hook the depencencies array is spread to the mapping function so you can share selectors with multiple components easily.

 ```ts